yuanqinglie/Deeplearning-techniques-for-buildings-intelligence-interpretation/README.md

-This is a deep learning module using convolution neural network to extract buildings.
+This is a deep learning module using convolution neural network to extract and detect buildings.
 The code contains a framework and some novel modules for using backbone networks such as resnet50 / 101 and mobilenet.

 We will continue to improve the update code, including instance segmentation, object detection algorithm and novel modules.